cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ### [`determineUtProjectName`](./SonarHelper.html#determineutprojectname)

-Builds the name for the SonarQube project, if Topaz for Total Test unit tests were executed, and the pipeline is a "Generate" pipeline.
+Builds the name for the SonarQube project, if Topaz for Total Test unit tests were executed and the pipeline is a "Generate" pipeline.

 ### [`determineFtProjectName`](./SonarHelper.html#determineftprojectname)

-Builds the name for the SonarQube project, if Topaz for Total Test functional tests were executed, and the pipeline is a "Integrate" pipeline.
+Builds the name for the SonarQube project, if Topaz for Total Test functional tests were executed and the pipeline is a "Integrate" pipeline.

 ### [`determineUtResultPath`](./SonarHelper.html#determineutresultpath)